 The minimum size of all storm sewers shall be 12 inches.
-The rate of release for detention storage shall be controlled by an orifice plate or other devices, subject to approval of the Board, where the 12-inch pipe will not limit rate of release as required.
+The rate of release for detention storage shall be controlled by an orifice plate or other devices, subject to approval of the Plan Commission, where the 12-inch pipe will not limit rate of release as required.
+Minimum and Maximum slopes shall be those capable of producing velocities of between 2.5 and 10 feet per second, respectively, when the sewer is flowing full.
+A minimum of two (2) feet of vertical separation between storm and sanitary sewer is required.
+When the vertical separation distance is not possible, the sanitary sewer must be encased in concrete or ductile steel within five (5) feet, each side, of he crossing centerline.

 (Ord.
 90-5, passed 8-30-90; Am.
-Ord. passed 2-16-99)
+Ord. passed 2-16-99, Am.
+Ord.
+2020-29, passed 8-10-2020).